🚀 60,538+ downloads

 Most ideas in this book shine in applications with complex business scenarios.
 Some make sense in simpler cases.
 Others will look like terrible over-engineering if used in small projects.
 We share hints on being pragmatic and choosing the best tool for the job.

-We base Go with the Domain on articles from our blog.
-The book is a work in progress.
-We update it with each new post coming out.
+Go with the Domain is based on articles from our blog.
+We keep updating it with new content.

 Join our newsletter to get access to the book!